Cwantic/Documentation/Roadmap.md

 ## Disclaimer

 The following is intended for informational purposes only, and may not be incorporated into any contract.
 No purchasing decisions should be made based on the following materials.
-Cwantic is not committing to deliver any functionality, features or code.
-The development, timing and release of all products, functionality and features are at the sole discretion of Cwantic, and are subject to change.
+CWANTIC is not committing to deliver any functionality, features or code.
+The development, timing and release of all products, functionality and features are at the sole discretion of CWANTIC, and are subject to change.